While we all want to go a little greener these days, finding a natural fabric softener that doesn’t cost an arm and a leg is quite difficult.

 Finding natural products that are cheap are very hard to find.

-That’s one reason why I wanted to make a great natural fabric softener recipe.
+That’s one reason why I wanted to make the best vinegar fabric softener recipe.